»

 How the Code Review Process Usually Works

-Code review starts when a developer finishes their implementation, tests it, and does a self-review before opening a Pull Request (PR).
-Then, they pick reviewers who can provide relevant feedback on the changes.
-The reviewers check the logic, readability, and whether the code follows the team’s standards, leaving suggestions or corrections when needed.
-The author then makes the necessary adjustments until everyone is on the same page.
-Once the final approval is in, the code gets merged into the main branch.
+A code review starts when a developer completes an implementation, tests it, and does a self-review before opening a Pull Request (PR).
+Then, they select reviewers who can provide meaningful feedback on the changes.
+Reviewers analyze the logic, readability, and whether the code follows team standards, leaving suggestions and corrections as needed.
+The author then adjusts the suggested points until everyone agrees.
+Once it’s fully approved, the code is merged into the main branch.

-• Unhelpful or vague feedback, making it harder to improve the code.
+• Vague or unhelpful feedback, making it harder to improve the code.

 • Slow reviews, creating bottlenecks and delaying releases.

-• Superficial reviews, allowing bugs or bad practices to slip through.
+• Superficial reviews, allowing critical errors to slip through.

 Code Review in Practice for Authors and Reviewers